bulletmark/mpr/README.md

 $ mpr -d id:0001 -m . exec 'import test'
 ```

-All device full path names and mpremote defined shortcut mnemonics can
+All device full path names and mpremote defined [shortcut
-be used for the `-d/--device` option.
-For convenience, you can type `mpr
+names](#device-shortcut-names) can be used for the `-d/--device`
--d list` to print out the standard mpremote device mnemonics and names
+option.
+For convenience, you can type `mpr -d list` to print out the
-which can be used.
+standard mpremote device names and shortcuts.

 The `cp` command in mpremote is implemented with explicit `get` and
 `put` commands in mpr so there is no need for the user to use a `:` char